Religion in Senegal: Islam

 About 97% of the Senegalese population is Muslim, and many denominations of this faith are practised.
 Approximately 1% of the Muslim population practices Ahmadiyya.
 Though mainstream Muslims see Ahmadis as heretic.

-Sufism is represented in Senegal by the following brotherhoods: Tijanism, Mouridism, Qadiriyya, and Layenism.
+Sufism is represented in Senegal by the following brotherhoods: Mouridism which emerged in Senegal and played a major economic role through peanut production during colonial times and more international traditions like Tijanism, Qadiriyya, and Layenism.
 More recently, the NabyAllah movement has emerged and constructed the Mosque of the Divinity in Ouakam.

 The Layenes are a Muslim brotherhood based in Mahdism.
 This group originated in Yoff, a Lebou village that has become a commune d'arondissement of Dakar.
 The founder is Seydina Limamou Laye.
 He began his prédication May 24, 1883, at the age of 40, presenting himself as the Imam of "Bien Guidés" or "imamoul Mahdi."
 He taught and preached religious law and worship "clean and sincere," removed from the traditions that he judged were not conforming to Islam.